Kegel Exercises (Pelvic Floor Exercises)

 - You can do the Kegel exercises lying down or while sitting or standing.
 If your pelvic muscles are weak, you may want to do them laying down at first.
 A few minutes in the morning and again before bedtime are good times to start the exercise program.

-- When starting out, only do the number of Kegel exercises that are fairly easy for you to do (eg, 5 Kegels for 3 seconds each twice a day).
+- When starting out, only do the number of Kegel exercises that are fairly easy for you to do (eg, five Kegels for three seconds each twice a day).
 Slowly increase these numbers as you gain strength and endurance.

 - Do not hold your breath while doing the exercises – breathe out.
 Also, be careful not to bear down or squeeze the muscles of your inner thighs, back, buttocks, or stomach.
 Squeezing these muscles means you are not doing the exercise correctly.